SiddharthSharma02/ClipKart-Final/README.md

 1. Log in or continue as a guest
 2. Enter a YouTube URL in the input box
-3. Set the desired duration (up to 60 seconds)
-4. Choose output format (MP4 or MKV)
+3. Choose output format (MP4 or MKV)
-5. Enable/disable captions as needed
+4. Enable/disable captions as needed
-6. Click "Create Short" and wait for processing to complete
+5. Click "Create Short" and wait for processing to complete
-7. Download your short video when ready
+6. Download your short video when ready

 ## 🔍 How It Works

-1. The script downloads the specified YouTube video
+1. The application downloads the specified YouTube video
-2. It detects scene changes and analyzes each scene for interest level based on:
-   - Motion analysis
-   - Visual complexity
-   - Face detection
-3. The best scenes are selected to fit within the time limit
+2. It takes the first 45 seconds of the video
-4. Selected scenes are cropped to vertical format
+3. The video is cropped to vertical format (9:16 aspect ratio)
-5. Speech recognition extracts dialogue for captions
+4. Speech recognition extracts dialogue for captions
-6. The final video is assembled and exported
+5. The final video is assembled and exported

 ## 📂 Project Structure